Here are 10 helpful suggestions from travel writers and photographers for taking the best photos on your next vacation.

 “Use your camera to record details you would like to remember later such as street signs, place names and menus.” — Shelly Steig, freelance writer and photographer

 3. Don’t shoot every photo at eyelevel.
 Don’t be afraid to get low to the ground or climb up to get a better vantage point.
+Ira Block reminds photographers to turn around, since the best shot might be behind you!

 “Shooting a scene at other than eyelevel can add drama or perspective to an otherwise static setting.
 Even if you can’t peer through the lens, hold your camera overhead or at waist level and experiment.”– David Swanson, freelance travel writer/photographer